Will-uob/will-uob-notes/_articles/Linear-algebra-and-programming.md

 ## 1. What are vector spaces?
 ### 1.1 What are fields and vector spaces?
 ####  1.1.1 Fields
+Fields, for our purposes, are sets that contain our scalars.
+More formally:

 Defintion 1.1.1: A field, whose elements may be referred to as numbers, is a set $\mathbb{F}$ on which we have binary operations addition and multiplication, $+ : \mathbb{F} \times \mathbb{F} \rightarrow \mathbb{F}$ and $\cdot : \mathbb{F} \times \mathbb{F} \rightarrow \mathbb{F}$, satisfying the following axioms:

 ![The axioms of a field](https://i.stack.imgur.com/DLUQp.png)